 In February 2019, the Company's Board of Directors and stockholders approved the 2018 Stock Option and Incentive Plan (the 2018 Plan), which replaced the 2015 Stock Option and Grant Plan (the 2015 Plan).
 The shares under the 2015 Plan which were not issued were rolled into the 2018 Plan.
 The 2018 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units (RSUs), stock appreciation rights and other stock-based awards.
 The Company's officers, employees, directors, and other key persons (including consultants) are eligible to receive awards under the 2018 Plan.
-The maximum number of authorized shares to be issued under the 2018

-Plan is 8,262,610 shares of common stock.
+The maximum number of authorized shares to be issued under the 2018 Plan is 8,934,465 shares of common stock.
 The number of shares of common stock reserved for issuance under the 2018 Plan shall be cumulatively increased on January 1, 2019 and each January 1 thereafter by 4% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by the Company's Board of Directors.
-The amount, terms of grants, and exercisability provisions are determined and set by the Compensation Committee of the Company's Board of Directors.
 The term of the options may be up to 10 years, and options are exercisable in cash or as otherwise determined by the Board of Directors.

-As of June 30, 2022, there were 2,820,605 shares of common stock available for future issuance under the 2018 Plan.
-Generally, options and restricted stock awards vest over a four-year period.
+As of September 30, 2022, there were 2,045,061 shares of common stock available for future issuance under the 2018 Plan.
+Generally, options vest over a four-year period and RSUs vest over a two- or three-year period.